736 Cambridge Street, Brighton, MA 02135 617-789-3000

 Are there any risks?

-In 1% of cases, the capsule may take extended periods of time to pass.
+In one percent of cases, the capsule may take extended periods of time to pass.
 The capsule does not obstruct the intestine.
 Pain may develop if a capsule passes though a tight narrowing.
 This is usually transient.

 Why should I come to St. Elizabeth's to have the procedure